Predicting with Confidence on Unseen Distributions: Related Work

-\paragraph{Natural Distribution Shift.} Several works in recent years have examined the problem of natural distribution shift, roughly divided into two camps.
+\textbf{Natural Distribution Shift.} Several works in recent years have examined the problem of natural distribution shift, roughly divided into two camps.
 One line of work, Domain Generalization, has focused on the problem of learning models that adapt well to various forms of distribution shift \cite{torralba2011unbiased, koh2020wilds, peng2017visda, gulrajani2020search, tobin2017domain}.
 These works establish datasets consisting of multiple distinct distributions where some of the distributions could be used for training a model and others for testing it.

 Another line of work, Robust Classification, has focused on assuming one training distribution and evaluating or improving performance over a set of specific types of distribution shifts \cite{shankar2019image, recht2019imagenet, hendrycks2020many, hendrycks2019natural, taori2020measuring}.
 We blend both lines of work, as we assume training happens with only one training distribution, yet we allow for multiple subsets of the distributions to be used for calibrating the model and evaluating performance.
-The method reported in \cite{zilly2019frechet} is similar to this current work because it attempts to predict the generalization gap over shifted test distributions, but it does not examine natural distribution shift and their proposed Frechet distance based approach fails to predict generalization gaps on natural distribution shifts.
+Several recent works have explored the question of model evaluation with \cite{zilly2019frechet, deng2021labels} using Frechet Distance and \cite{deng2021does} using rotation prediction to encode shift, however these approaches struggle to predict generalization gaps on natural distribution shifts. \cite{chen2021mandoline} explores the problem from an importance weighting and density estimation perspective, in contrast to the distribution distance and calibration based investigation done in this work.
+We plan to incorporate experiments based in this work into an updated version of this paper and evaluate over the variety of shifts explored in this paper.